Unity-Technologies/drone-pose-estimation-navigation/Documentation/1_set_up_scene_data_collection.md

-# Set up the scene for the data collection of the drone pose estimation and navigation project
+# Setting up the scene for the data collection of the drone pose estimation and navigation project

 In this document, we will go over the steps for setting up a Unity environment and the different randomizers needed for the data collection.